caspark/rust-game-of-life-exercises/README.md

 Tips:

-* On Linux, `perf` and Valgrind's `cachegrind` are good profiling tools; you're on your own for MacOS and Windows.
+* On Linux, `perf` and Valgrind's `cachegrind` are good profiling tools, and I hear MacOS has something similar in the form of dtrace.
+Perhaps the [flamegraph](https://github.com/ferrous-systems/flamegraph) crate might be worth using on Linux and MacOS?
+But you're on your own for Windows.
 * Parallelism is easiest to do via [Rust's](https://doc.rust-lang.org/book/ch16-01-threads.html) support.
 * If you need to communicate between threads, use channels (`mpsc::channel` or the `chan` crate) or `std::sync`'s primitives (like `Mutex`).
 * A vector (`Vec`) of booleans is fairly efficient but a bit vector might be more efficient.